 In some cases, the subject vehicle is also equipped with an automatic braking system (E-brake) for the purpose of slowing the subject vehicle before impact with the SSV in cases where the subject vehicle is likely to fail a test.
 The system fires when TTC is below 0.7 sec.
-It is typically enabled when an SV has already impacted the SSV one or two times.
+It is typically enabled when an SV has already impacted the SSV one or two times in prior runs of the same test.